corn2code/TWAStutorial/README.md

 We can find multiple [adapter](https://github.com/usadellab/Trimmomatic/tree/main/adapters) libraries in the Trimmomatic GitHub page.

-create a file with the the location of the fastq files:
+Create a file with the location of the fastq files:
 ```bash
 #to create a file with the name of the individuals (six in this example))
 find ../fasta -name "*_1.fastq.gz" | sed 's/_1.fastq.gz//g' > files.path.txt
 ```

+This step will take ~20-25 min per sample (I suggest to use the samples provided in the folder to download to save some time but you are welcome to run this anytime)

 ```bash
 # first create this folder: